jtessler/app-engine-chat-room/README.md

     ~/google-cloud-sdk/bin/gcloud app deploy
     ```

+    Make sure to do this from the directory where the app-engine-chat-room code
+    is.

 1. Once your project is deployed open it up in a browser by going to
-    your-project-name.appspot.com
+    your-project-id.appspot.com

-1. Change the url at the top of this README to your-project-name.appspot.com
+1. Change the url at the top of this README to your-project-id.appspot.com

 1. Now that your instance of the chat room is deployed customize it to your
     design.
 Try modifying the CSS or changing the Python code to have new